wp-plugins/spider-invasion/readme.txt

 3. Have a look at some old posts

 == Changelog ==

+= 0.6 =
+* improved compatibility with other plugins

 = 0.5.1 =
 * fixed JS code regression in 0.5